 Our solution is characterised by the pursuit of rich qualitative data, a process that is much as found in other forms of business-to-consumer marketing.

 It executes a social interrogation that yields the information on which other quantitative data mining may be undertaken.

 From the reports we create for managers can be developed the more quantitative customer corridor data points to be mapped and tracked routinely over time.

-- Stimulating the creativity among its members to discuss and articulate your buyers’ personas
+- Stimulating the creativity among its members to understand, discuss and articulate your buyers’ profiles.

-Working through these steps collectively and collaboratively, however, will give its members a shared understanding of your customers’ paths to buying your product, enabling its members to address and strengthen the customer’s overall experience of dealing with your business.
+Working through these steps collectively and collaboratively, however, will give your business better insights into your customers’ paths to buying your product, enabling your team to enhance the customer’s overall experience of dealing with your business.

 And on it will be built a platform of knowledge and experience for future interrogation and product improvement.

 Our approach is also based on recognising the limitations on management’s attention, as managers only have limited time to read.